 - If your partner doesn’t want to go, you go first.
 The therapist should be able to help you understand why you each react the way you do and help resolve conflicts.

 - I realize it is hard to find one; keep trying.
-I know it’s expensive but getting divorced is much, much more.
-If you are buying a coffee drink a day—STOP—and most likely, you can divert that expense toward counseling.
+I know it’s expensive, but getting divorced is a lot more.
+Idea: If you are buying a gourmet coffee drink a day—STOP—and most likely, you can divert that expense toward counseling.

 - Ideally, you would each have an individual counselor to work with as well.